Catholics say the Church is inseparably visible and invisible.

 In the last few years since the "non-denominational" movement began, it has splintered doctrinally with little uniformity in beliefs or practices.
 The modern non-denominational communities are unlike the first Christians who were uniform and connected to each other through the bishops and the Eucharist.
 Today's non-denominational house churches are perhaps the ultimate in separation.
 They are outcome of the Reformation which began with one split, and continues to splinter into thousands of pieces.

 2) Holy and Apostolic Church

 Nowhere in Scripture does it say the Church is exclusively invisible residing only in peoples hearts, but in many places the Bible clearly lays out the visible structure and authority of the Church.
 (Mat 16:18-19, 18:18, 28:20; Jn 14:16, 25, 16:13).
 We most certainly have a great respect for many faithful Christians who have grown up in Evangelical communities.
 However, Christianity is like a marriage where one partner has walked out.
 It is a tragedy.
-It's true that the human side of the Church was pretty messed up in the 1500's but we will try to improve, and I believe we are incomplete without you.
+It's true that the human side of the Church was pretty messed up in the 1500's but we will try to improve, and we believe we are incomplete without you.
 We are saying "please come back."